 Along with other arrestees they are packed into cattle cars, but not told what their destinations would be.
 In Lina’s car, as in all of them, the conditions are horrid and some of them die over the long course of their journey (over a year in length) as they travel to Siberia.
 We learn about their low rations, their struggle for fresh air to breathe, the smells, the sicknesses, the humiliations of their forced intimacy, and their desperation for information about their own fate and that of their families.

 Andrius Arvydas is a handsome boy of seventeen who is on Lina’s train along with his mother.
-Andrius and Lina become friends, but later, in the labor camp, when Andrius and his mother get “special” treatment, Lina refuses to take Andrius’s offer of extra food, and accuses them of spying.
+Andrius and Lina become friends, but later, in the labor camp, when Andrius and his mother get “special” treatment, Lina accuses them of spying and refuses to take Andrius’s offer of extra food.
 In an angry exchange, Andrius explains that his mother was forced to be a prostitute for the NKVD, who threatened to kill Andrius if she didn’t comply:

 “‘You have no idea how much I hate myself for putting my mother through this, how every day I think of ending my life so she can be free.
 But instead, my mother and I are using our misfortune to keep others alive.
 But you wouldn’t understand that, would you?
 You’re too selfish and self-centered.
 Poor you, digging all day long.
 You’re just a spoiled kid.’
 He turned and walked away.”